ahimsarijalu/ahimsarijalu/README.md

-### Hi there 👋

-### Hi, my name is Mas Kusumo Dibyo 👋
+### Hi there, my name is Tsany Rijalu Ahimsa
-I am student of a Bachelor of Computer Science.
-I want to be the best version of me, like building some programmes, making some nice websites, learning deeper about machine learning and even collecting some data.
-I'm interested in AI and machine learning, especially anything about data.
-With data we can get information, analysis, and create something that can be usefull.
-In my free time, I like to challenge myself and trying someting new.
+I'm currently a third-year undergraduate student majoring in Computer Science from Brawijaya University.
+I'm interested in Frontend of Web Development and UI/UX.
+Recently, I have been more interested in Mobile Development such as Native Android and Multi-Platform Framework like Flutter.

 <p>
   <a href="https://www.linkedin.com/in/ahimsarijalu/">